CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 - where a rule is not contradicted by later books, only the oldest is quoted, unless later books have better explanations or examples.

-- fix "alt text" everywhere -- but does this audience really need it?
+- fix "shorthand image" everywhere -- but does this audience really need it?

 - how to write *today*